-DOC advocacy and management of water levels and flows currently relies on incomplete guidance (eg the Proposed National Environmental Standards for Ecological Flows and Water Levels) and the extrapolation of site-specific data.
+DOC advocacy and management of water levels and flows currently relies on incomplete guidance and the extrapolation of site-specific data.
 Therefore, an improved understanding of the relationship between hydrological regimes and ecological values is required across New Zealand to underpin effective freshwater management.